readium/webpub-manifest/extensions/audiobook.md

 In addition to the normal requirements of a `readingOrder`, all Link Objects have the following additional requirements:

- - they <span class="rfc">must</span> point strictly to audio resources
+ - they <strong class="rfc">must</strong> point strictly to audio resources
- - they <span class="rfc">must</span> include a `duration` term that provides the duration in seconds of each individual audio resource
+ - they <strong class="rfc">must</strong> include a `duration` term that provides the duration in seconds of each individual audio resource

-In addition, all Link Objects <span class="rfc">should</span> also include the `bitrate` whenever possible.
+In addition, all Link Objects <strong class="rfc">should</strong> also include the `bitrate` whenever possible.

 ## 3. Alternate Audio Resources

-In order to support multiple variants of the same audiobook (using a different format or bitrate for instance), Link Objects in the `readingOrder` <span class="rfc">may</span> rely on the `alternate` key:
+In order to support multiple variants of the same audiobook (using a different format or bitrate for instance), Link Objects in the `readingOrder` <strong class="rfc">may</strong> rely on the `alternate` key:

 ```json
 {